eugenia1190/Drag-n-Drop/README.md

-# Drag-n-Drop
-A simple example of using react-beautiful-dnd in React App ⚛️ from the oficial tutorial video
+This is a simple example of using react-beautiful-dnd in React App ⚛️ from the oficial tutorial video.